 My name is Mike Coleman.
 I am 37 years old.
 And, I live in Greenville, South Carolina.
 Always being one to seek out the next adventure, I found boat building and sailing a few months back

+We hope a gaggle of Geese will show up at Sail OK! in Octber 4-8 this year.
 For one reason, we are welcoming Geese to race in our Heartland of America Duck Races.
 You will race same course and at same time as the Ducks but be scored in your own class and have your […]

 The Oz Goose is fast (measured to 13.8knots (15mph) but is a great family boat that sails well with two adults and a bunch of kids aboard.
 The Goose is a simple stable sailboat for one or more persons.
 It is also fast – here is Ian Henehan’s goose at 10 to 12 knots (20 […]